 Water and Fertilizer

-For the first few years, enrich the soil with plenty of water and balanced fertilizer.
-This will promote continuous, vigorous growth.
+You should not fertilize the tree in the first year after planting.
+For the early years after that, enrich the soil with plenty of water and balanced fertilizer; this will promote continuous, vigorous growth.
 Then, as with more arborvitae, it will not need much or any fertilizer.

 Propagate the tree from stem cuttings from July through March.
 Root cuttings under mist with bottom heat (3000–8000 ppm IBA).